 According to the World Health Organization (WHO), universal healthcare, or universal health coverage (UHC) is achieved when all citizens have equal and full access to all healthcare services whenever they need it, without meeting any barriers to necessary medical assistance such as financial inability.
-In order words, universal healthcare describes a healthcare system in which healthcare is available for citizens anytime they need it and is generally paid via general taxes to ensure that all citizens do not have to bear the full brunt of, and be potentially financially debilitated by medical costs.
-So for example, if a person were to suddenly contract conditions such as liver cirrhosis, they may be able to manage it themselves with helpful medicines such as liver supplements Malaysia but with universal healthcare in place, they can also receive full medical attention for their conditions with minimal issue.
+In order words, universal healthcare describes a healthcare system in which healthcare is available for citizens anytime they need it, and is generally paid via general taxes to ensure that all citizens do not have to bear the full brunt of, and be potentially financially debilitated by, medical costs.
+So for example, if a person were to suddenly contract conditions such as liver cirrhosis, they may be able to manage it themselves with helpful medicines such as Proganic liver cirrhosis Chinese medicine from Malaysia (also known as 保肝寧肝硬化中藥治療馬來西亞) – but with universal healthcare in place, they can also receive full medical attention for their conditions with minimal issue.

 Tying somewhat into the previous point, it is important to recognize that healthcare is inherently a basic human right.
 It is something that should be fundamentally available to all human beings, regardless of who they are and whether they have the wherewithal to afford the treatment.
 It is therefore unfair for people to be barred from a basic human right due to financial inabilities, nor should someone continue to suffer for most of their lives and/or die due to curable diseases just because they cannot afford healthcare.
 All-in-all, asking someone to pay exorbitant prices to cure themselves of an illness is in the same vein as barring a starving person from food just because the prices are overly expensive and they cannot pay for it – ultimately, you are withholding a basic human right, something necessary for someone to live, from a person who desperately needs it.